• 01616 966 229

 • Loss of earnings and employment opportunities

-• The cost of additional medical treatments and rehabilitative services
+• The preventable costs of additional travel, medical treatments and rehabilitative services

 • Ongoing care needs and adaptations to lifestyle